 Favoritism leads to major hurt and resentment and divides the family.

 We need a lot of discernment to make wise decisions in life, and we need a lot of wisdom to raise our children well.
-Worldly wisdom can take us so far as it is only based on human experience, but the Bible says that “The fear of the LORD is the foundation of wisdom.
+Worldly wisdom can take us so far as it is only based on past human experience, but the Bible says that “The fear of the LORD is the foundation of wisdom.
 Knowledge of the Holy One results in good judgment” (Proverbs 9:10).

 Fearing the LORD means to have a healthy sense of reverence and awe for the Creator of everything, who knows everything, and we need to seek Him and His wisdom first through prayer and through reading the Bible.